27th May & 2nd June 2017: Take YOUR CYCLING seriously: don’t miss out on Bikeability!

 On Bikeability Level 1 your child will learn how to be in full control of their bike.
 They will learn fun cycling skills in our purpose built RoadWise private road layout, preparing them to go out on the road, which happens on Bikeability Level 2!

 On Bikeability Level 2 your child will learn the rules of the road and how to cope with other traffic as a cyclist.
 They will head out onto local roads, giving them a real cycling experience.
 They will be taught how to deal with traffic on short journeys such as cycling to school or the local shops.
 Don’t worry if this is the first time they will have gone out on the road as the Bikeability instructor(s) will teach your child the right skills and impart knowledge so both you and they will be amazed with their own results.
-Your child will usually be trained in groups of 3-12 children by either one or two instructors (depending on the size of the group).
+Your child will usually be trained in a group of 6 children by either one or two instructors.

 On completion of the course, your child will receive a badge/certificate showing they have successfully reached the standard for Level 1 and 2 Bikeability.

 - Each child must be able to ride a bicycle (have good control and balance) before enrolling for this course.
 All children taking part on the course must have a bicycle in a roadworthy condition(a bicycle checklist is provided to help) and a properly fitting cycle helmet must be provided and worn by each child when riding their bike.
 High visibility waistcoats will be provided.

 - All courses are conducted by approved National Standard Instructors, who are DBS checked and have attended a First Aid course.
 Please ensure your child is wearing appropriate clothing suitable for cycling and the weather conditions of the day.